 As beautiful as you or your kids are, take personal photos down before buyer viewings.
 In this way, you de-personalise your home which means prospective buyers can visualise your home as “theirs”.
 This is a good opportunity for you to decide whether any of these sentimental items should be stored in a memory box instead.
 I always recommend that each person in a family has a “memory box” so that they can store items of sentimental value which they want to keep but don’t need to be on display all the time.
 Make sure they are in a box made out of a water-proof material and are air-tight so that you preserve the contents from damp, moths etc.

-One of the quickest “wins” when decluttering before moving house is to get rid of excess furniture.
+One of the quickest “wins” when decluttering before moving house is to get rid of excess furniture and bulky items that you no longer need.
 Taking measurements of your new property is really important so you avoid moving items which won’t fit.
-You can try selling furniture before you move on Shpock, Facebook Marketplace, Gumtree or if you just want it gone quickly, try putting it up for free on these sites or on Freecyle.
-Don’t overvalue your items – the important thing is to get rid of those that are no longer needed.
+You can try selling items before you move on Shpock, Facebook Marketplace, Gumtree or try putting it up for free on Freecyle.
+If you don’t have transport to make tip runs or drop items off at charity shops, book a professional local clearance company on Love Junk to take items away for you.
+Remember, don’t overvalue your items!
+The important thing is to get rid of those that are no longer needed.